austinstanding/midnight-deep-vstheme/README.md

 # Midnight Deep Visual Studio Theme

 ⚫ **Midnight Deep** is a fork of my other theme 🌌 **Midnight Lights** available [here](https://github.com/austinstanding/midnight-lights-vstheme).
-This aims to be a true dark theme for Visual Studio 2019.
+This aims to be a true dark theme for Visual Studio 2019 and 2022.

 ![Midnight Deep Screenshot](https://github.com/austinstanding/midnight-deep-vstheme/raw/master/images/screenshot1.png)